aleph2c/miros-rabbitmq/doc/docs.rst

 audience will use their emotionally subjective experience to evaluate your more profound work.
-Even with this effect taking place, genuinely try to explain your system in plain language -- try not to become a priest, even as you become a priest.
+Even with this effect taking place, genuinely try to explain your system in plain language -- try not to become a priest, even as you become a priest in their eyes.
 We are working within political environments, so treat that as part of your engineering problem.

 As for where to keep your documents, I vote that you keep them as close as plain text as possible and in your revision control system.
 Add a simple build